KeisukeYamashita/leverages_internship/README.md

 create table leverage_internship
 ```

-Then. put your seed data.
+Then put your seed data.

 ```
 bundle exec rake db:seed
 ```

 ## How to launch
+TODO